-RISE (Real Impact on Society and Environment) is U21’s newest student opportunity, an international showcase of student achievement in sustainability and social innovation designed to accelerate the scale and impact of student-led projects by connecting them with a network of experts in academia and industry.
+RISE (Real Impact on Society and Environment) is U21’s international showcase of student achievement in sustainability and social innovation designed to accelerate the scale and impact of student-led projects by connecting them with a network of experts in academia and industry.

-Each U21 member institution is invited to nominate a student-led project based on an aspect of the United Nations Sustainable Development Goals.
+Each U21 member institution is invited to nominate up to 4 student-led projects based on an aspect of the United Nations Sustainable Development Goals.

 It can be difficult to take a social enterprise or innovation idea beyond small-scale, local implementation, into something bigger.
 Creating global impact is even more of a challenge!